 In lieu of flowers, memorial gifts may be made in Vaughn’s memory to the Cleveland Museum of Art, 11150 East Boulevard, Cleveland, OH 44106 and Geauga Humane Society Rescue Village, 15463 Chillicothe Rd, Russell Township, OH 44072.

-To send flowers to Vaughn's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Vaughn Potter Rubin, please visit our floral store.

 Cleveland Museum of Art